Q.1. Why cannot be vectors added algebraically?

-Answer: No, time flows from past to present and present to future.
+Answer.
+No, time flows from past to present and present to the future.
 Thus the direction of time flow is unique and does not need to be specified.
 Hence time is not a vector, though it has a direction.

-Answer: No, two vectors of different magnitudes cannot be combined to give zero resultant.
+Answer.
+No, two vectors of different magnitudes cannot be combined to give zero resultant.
+This is because the effect of vectors cancels out only when they act in the opposite direction and have the same magnitude.

 Q.10 Under what condition will the directions of sum and difference of two vectors be same?